yorifuji/ImportYouTubeDataToAlgolia/README.md

 # Import YouTube Data to Algolia

-Importing uploaded video data from YouTube channels into Algolia.
+Importing uploaded video data from YouTube channel into Algolia.

 # Requirement